villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 ## Sample sizer functions

 Let's take a look at functions that are used to limit the sample size of an `Enumerable`.
-These functions are used to create subcollections of `Enumerables`, either by removing leading or trailing elements, or removing elements that fulfill or fail a condition given by a predicate function.
+These functions are used to create new subcollections of `Enumerable` types, either by removing leading or trailing elements, or removing elements that fulfill or fail a condition given by a predicate function.

 #### Enum.take/2